Wright StreetDeck: StreetDeck Electroliner

-The battery electric (BEV) variant of the StreetDeck, named the StreetDeck Electroliner BEV, was launched at the ITT Hub conference in Farnborough, Hampshire in June 2021, built with a range of up to 200 miles and a battery capacity of 454 kWh.
-In 2022, Wrightbus claimed that the Electroliner BEV had been certified as the most efficient battery electric double decker bus in the world following tests at the French automotive testing centre Utac.
+The battery electric (BEV) variant of the StreetDeck, named the StreetDeck Electroliner, was launched at the ITT Hub conference in Farnborough, Hampshire in June 2021, built with a range of up to 200 miles and a battery capacity of 454 kWh.
+In 2022, Wrightbus claimed that the Electroliner had been certified as the most efficient battery electric double decker bus in the world following tests at the French automotive testing centre Utac.
 Batteries are supplied by French battery company Forsee Power, and are distributed around the chassis underneath the lower deck.

-Before being rebranded to Transport UK London Bus, Abellio London was the largest Transport for London contractor to operate StreetDeck Electroliner BEVs, first taking delivery of 30 as Abellio London in February 2023 for service on route 111 and temporarily on route U5.
+Before being rebranded to Transport UK London Bus, Abellio London was the largest Transport for London contractor to operate StreetDeck Electroliners, first taking delivery of 30 as Abellio London in February 2023 for service on route 111 and temporarily on route U5.
 A further nine were delivered for service on route C3 commencing in October 2023.

-Elsewhere in London, Arriva London first ordered 16 StreetDeck Electroliner BEVs for use on route 307 in October 2022, later increasing this order to 50 buses in April 2023, followed by additional orders for 34 in October 2023 for route 279 and 76 for various routes in February 2024.
-Stagecoach London ordered 48 StreetDeck Electroliner BEVs in April 2023, later ordering an additional 16 in February 2024, and Metroline, after taking delivery of a single demonstrator example, took delivery of 39 StreetDeck Electroliner BEVs for use on routes 142 and 297 in August 2023.
+Elsewhere in London, Arriva London first ordered 16 StreetDeck Electroliners for use on route 307 in October 2022, later increasing this order to 50 buses in April 2023, followed by additional orders for 34 in October 2023 for route 279 and 76 for various routes in February 2024.
+Stagecoach London ordered 48 StreetDeck Electroliners in April 2023, later ordering an additional 16 in February 2024, and Metroline, after taking delivery of a single demonstrator example, took delivery of 39 StreetDeck Electroliners for use on routes 142 and 297 in August 2023.

-Translink in Northern Ireland ordered 80 StreetDeck Electroliner BEVs as part of a £74 million zero-emissions fleet investment in 2021.
-The first of these entered service in Belfast with Metro in March 2022, and an additional 10 Electroliner BEVs were delivered for the Foyle Metro in Derry in May 2023.
-79 more Electroliner BEVs began to be delivered to both Metro and Ulsterbus from May 2024 onwards, with one being delivered to the Foyle Metro operation, 21 being delivered for Ulsterbus services in Derry, Coleraine and Craigavon, and the remaining 57 due to be delivered to Metro by 2025.
+Translink in Northern Ireland ordered 80 StreetDeck Electroliners as part of a £74 million zero-emissions fleet investment in 2021.
+The first of these entered service in Belfast with Metro in March 2022, and an additional 10 Electroliners were delivered for the Foyle Metro in Derry in May 2023.
+79 more Electroliners began to be delivered to both Metro and Ulsterbus from May 2024 onwards, with one being delivered to the Foyle Metro operation, 21 being delivered for Ulsterbus services in Derry, Coleraine and Craigavon, and the remaining 57 due to be delivered to Metro by 2025.